chrisbra/csv.vim/README.md

 If [range] is not given, it defaults to the current line.

-By default, the columns will be righ-aligned.
+By default, the columns will be right-aligned.
 If you want a different alignment you need to specify this through the b:csv_arrange_align variable.
 This is a string of flags ('r': right align, 'l': left align, 'c': center alignment, '.': decimal alignment) where each flag defines the alignment for a particular column (starting from left).
 Missing columns will be right aligned.
+You can use '\*' to repeat the previous value until the end.
 So this:

 ```vim